wmcdonald404/wmcdonald404.github.io/_posts/2024-03-07-17-07-aws-cli-windows-query.md

 ---
-title: "AWS - CLI - Using the AWS CLI on Windows with Powershell"
+title: "Using the AWS CLI on Windows with Powershell"
 date: 2024-03-07 17:07:07
+tags:
+- amazon
+- aws
+- awscli
+- microsoft
+- windows
+- powershell
 ---

 ## Overview